ovh/docs/pages/platform/databases/mongodb_05_connect_python/guide.en-gb.md

 One of the easiest, yet powerful, is to use a Command Line Interface (CLI), as shown in our guide : [Connect to MongoDB with CLI](https://docs.ovh.com/gb/en/publiccloud/databases/mongodb/connect-cli).

 Another way is to interact directly using a programming language, such as Python.
-Python is one of the major programming languages in the world, especially when in the Data ecosystem.
+Python is one of the major programming languages in the world, especially in the Data ecosystem.
 MongoDB provides official Python drivers, allowing us to connect and manage a MongoDB instance from code.

 In order to do so, we will need to set up our Python environment with MongoDB drivers, then configure our Public Cloud Databases for MongoDB instances to accept incoming connections, and finally code in Python to perform a few example actions.